argoproj/argo-cd/docs/proposals/multiple-sources-for-applications.md

 To allow multiple sources to the Application, we would add a new field `sources` which would allow users to input list of `ApplicationSource`s.
 As part of this update and to support backward compatibilty, we would mark field `source` as deprecated and remove it in later revisions.

 To avoid complexity on the deciding the list of sources, if both `source` and `sources` fields are specified, we would override the source under `source` field with all the sources under `sources` field.

+** Depracating `source` field:** - Once the `sources` field is implemented in UI and cli as well, we will mark the `source` field as deprecated.
+At the same time, we will log `WARNING` messages and add UI blurbs about the deprecation.
+When maintainers feel confident about the adoption of the `sources` field, we will remove the `source` field from later releases.

 #### Invalidating existing cache